 Full time status is typically required for graduate students who are seeking or maintaining an appointment as a TA, AI, GA, or GRA.
-SSD can help students maintain full time status while taking a reduced course load if their disability prevents them from managing a full course load and an appointment.
-Students must be registered with SSD in order to use this accommodation and they are encouraged to discuss this accommodation with their graduate advisor to learn how this may affect their progress in their program of study.
+D&A can help students maintain full time status while taking a reduced course load if their disability prevents them from managing a full course load and an appointment.
+Students must be registered with D&A in order to use this accommodation and they are encouraged to discuss this accommodation with their graduate advisor to learn how this may affect their progress in their program of study.

 For doctoral students who have finished classes and are in their dissertation phase, most classroom accommodations are no longer relevant.
-However, SSD can still provide support and advice on an individual basis.
+However, D&A can still provide support and advice on an individual basis.
 This often involves assistance with navigating the dissertation process, working with graduate advisors and dissertation committees, and balancing their disability with their academic demands.

 Graduate students who are also employed at UT may be eligible for employment-related accommodations.
 For more information please visit the Office for Inclusion and Equity’s Employee Accommodations page.

 University of Washington has created a helpful guide for students with disabilities who are considering pursuing a graduate degree.
 In an active e-mentoring community, individuals with disabilities and mentors shared advice about how individuals with disabilities can be successful in graduate coursework.
 Their experiences, perceptions, and advice can help others, including those with disabilities, transition to, succeed in, and graduate with advanced degrees.